 CaviMax is the machine; hydrodynamic cavitation is the process which maximises the potential of your biogas plant.
-By installing one in your plant you could increase your biogas yield by (we've had results ranging between 10% and 36% increase of biogas yield) and utilise previously inaccessible feedstocks.
+By installing one in your plant you could increase your methane yield by (we've had results ranging between 10% and 56% increase of methane yield) and utilise previously inaccessible feedstocks.

 Finally unlock the energy potential of straw, grass and high lignin feedstocks easily, or maximise the output of your current anaerobic digestion plant, the choice is yours.

 This is a plug & play inline process intensification device – no additional chemicals needed, just install and away you go.

 “Hydrodynamic cavitation is a physical phenomenon that results from a drop in pressure in a liquid that creates cavities or bubbles, followed by an increase in pressure that leads to their violent collapse generating shockwaves.
 The end result is tremendous ‘localised’ forces which impart destructive effects on solids in dispersions, emulsions and slurries affecting particle size and distribution.
 Hydrodynamic cavitation also can increase the surface area between insoluble liquid reactants, accelerate dissolution, disaggregate particles, and clean the surface of a solid reactant or catalyst.”
 (Hydrodynamic Cavitation Processing - Michel Jr & Kozyuk 2015)